onlyuser/NatLang/README.md

 Limitations
 -----------

-* Only English is supported
+* Only supports English.
-* WordNet doesn't provide tense information for POS lookup, so hard-coded POS identities are used for some common words
+* Only supports active voice statements in the present, present progressive, or past tense (for now).
-* No attempt is made to prune the parse trees
+* Since WordNet doesn't provide POS look-up for inflected verb forms and mechanical words such as prepositions, this results in lots of hard-coded POS definitions in the lexer.
-* No attempt is made to parallelize the POS assignment evaluation
+* Slow for long sentences.
+Brute force algorithm tries all possibilities.
+Go figure.
-* The Yacc grammar is hand-crafted without a corpus to justify its rules
+* BNF rules may be suitable for constituent-based phrase structure grammars, but are definitely a poor fit for non-local dependencies.

 Make targets
 ------------